Francis Jue: Other theatre

 In mid-2019, Jue played Resten in The Language Archive at TheatreWorks Silicon Valley.
 In 2022, with Yale Repertory Theatre, he starred in Today is My Birthday by Susan Soon, and with San Francisco Opera, he played Monk in Dream of the Red Chamber.
 He then reprised his roles in Twilight: Los Angeles, 1992 with American Repertory Theater at the Loeb Drama Center in Cambridge, Massachusetts.
+In 2023, he reprised his role in Cambodian Rock Band first at Alley Theatre in Houston, Texas, then at Berkeley Repertory Theatre in California and later at Arena Stage in Washington, D.C.
+In 2024, he reprised the role of the father in Tiger Style! at TheatreWorks, winning the Bay Area Critics Circle Award for Featured Performance – Comedy.

 Television, film and radio

-Jue's television credits include Dorian on Talk to Me (2000, ABC), voice of James in Nikki (2000, Cartoon Network), Dr. Yamagatchi on One Life to Live, Dr. Fong and later Judge Ong on Law and Order: SVU (2004–06; 2013, NBC), Dr. Tom Li on The Good Wife (2009–10, CBS) and Dr. Halberton on Law & Order (2010, NBC).
+Jue's television credits include Dorian on Talk to Me (2000, ABC), voice of James in Nikki (2000, Cartoon Network), Dr. Yamagatchi on One Life to Live, Dr. Fong and later Judge Ong on Law & Order: Special Victims Unit (2004–06; 2013, NBC), Dr. Tom Li on The Good Wife (2009–10, CBS), and Dr. Halberton on Law & Order (2010, NBC).
 From 2014 to 2019, he played the recurring role of Chinese Foreign Minister Ming Chen on the CBS TV series Madam Secretary.
-In 2020 and 2021, Jue appeared as the recurring character Fred on season 1 of the Starz series Hightown.
+In 2016, he played Hu in the Elementary episode "Worth Several Cities" and Mickey Burgess in the Divorce episode "Gustav".
+In 2020, he played Zeke Meridith in the New Amsterdam episode "In the Graveyard", and from 2020 to 2021, he appeared as the recurring character Fred on season 1 of the Starz series Hightown.

 On film, Jue appeared in the 1999 comedy short, Puppet, Love & Mertz, as Mertz; and he made his feature film debut as Ang Hsu in Joyful Noise, in 2012, starring Dolly Parton and Queen Latifah.
 He played Chris in the 2019 short suspense-thriller Rendezvous.

 In 2021, Jue starred in San Francisco Mime Troupe's radio serial "Tales of the Resistance, Volume 2: Persistence", Episode 2.
-He appeared as Dr. Chester Lu in the 2022 film White Noise.
+He appeared as Dr. Chester Lu in the 2022 film White Noise and Jason in the 2023 drama Our Son.

+Personal life

+Since 1988, Jue's partner has been Randy Adams, a theatrical producer whom he met during Jue's stint that year in Pacific Overtures at TheatreWorks, where Adams was then the managing director.
+They married in 2018 after 30 years as a couple.